GMOD/bed-js/README.md

     mafFrames
     mafSummary

-If neither autoSql or type is specified, the default BED schema is used
+If neither autoSql or type is specified, the default BED schema is used (see [here](src/as/defaultBedSchema.as))

-    chrom
-    chromStart
-    chromEnd
-    name
-    score
-    strand
-    thickStart
-    thickEnd
-    itemRgb
-    blockCount
-    blockSizes
-    blockStarts

 ### parseLine(line, opts)